 Early Public Consultation and Scoping

 CEQA requires the State Water Board seek early public consultation with public agencies and members of the public prior to circulating the draft SED (Cal.
 Code Regs., tit.
 23, § 3775.5, subd. (a)).
 The consultation may include one or more scoping meetings to engage the stakeholders and public agencies early in the planning and formulation stages of the project to scope the range of actions, alternatives, reasonably foreseeable methods of compliance, significant impacts, and cumulative impacts, if any, that should be analyzed in the study and mitigation measures that will reduce impacts to a less than significant level, and to eliminate from the project any elements found not to be important (Cal.
 Code Regs., tit.
 23, § 3775.5, subd. (b)).
-A scoping meeting for the Provisions was held on January 17, 2006, in Sacramento, California at the California Environmental Protection Agency (Cal/EPA) headquarters building.
+A scoping meeting for the Provisions was held on January 17, 2006, in Sacramento, California at the California Environmental Protection Agency (CalEPA) headquarters building.

 Oral and written comments were received during the scoping meeting and were considered in the development of the Provisions.